TLiu2014/gemini-nosql-data-wrangler/local-dev.md

+# Local development

+Notes for running and developing the project locally.
+Right now there's one topic — pointing the app at a **local MongoDB** instead of Atlas — but this is the home for any future local-dev guidance.

-# Local development with MongoDB on localhost
+## Local MongoDB on localhost

 By default the app talks to MongoDB Atlas.
 That's the right setup for production / for sharing the app with judges, but Atlas free-tier M0 sits behind a network round-trip that adds 200ms–2s per query — over a 3–5 step demo, the cumulative wait is noticeable.